Taxes are inevitable. Smart tax planning can help you manage the inevitable. #ProsperityFinancialGroup

 Wealth Transfer Planning

-- Life insurance.
-Buying the right amount of life insurance is useful for restoring economic loss.
-Aim for a death benefit that’s large enough to replace that economic loss with investment earnings.
+Buying the right amount of life insurance is crucial for restoring economic loss in the event of a worst-case scenario.
 Life insurance payouts can provide liquidity to pay for taxes and where family assets are concentrated in non-liquid investments, such as real estate or businesses.

 We Can Help